Health Happening

 • Asymmetrical: a line drawn through the middle of a tumor produces relatively similar halves;

-• Border: irregular or jagged, not smooth or ragged
+• Border: irregular or jagged, not smooth.
+May fade into surrounding skin.

 • Diameter > 1/4 inch: non-malignant skin cancers tend to be smaller